Fania/Thesis/readme.md

 - [ ] Analysis - Considerations
 - [ ] Library of Babel
 - [X] Hello World
-- [ ] Remove all page numbers from references
+- [ ] Remove all page numbers from references?
 - [ ] Chapter sign §
 - [ ] Check emphasis notes in citations
+- [ ] Conjecture as chapter title in intro?

 ## Errors